Refund basics

 Last updated

 A smooth, easy-to-use refund process can provide your customers with a positive experience.
-Delivering timely refunds can also help minimize your risk of chargebacks.
+Delivering timely refunds can also help minimize your risk of .

 The allows you to issue customers full or partial refunds on product costs, shipping expenses, taxes, duties, and fees.
 The API also allows you to refund the same multiple times.
-However, you cannot issue a refund greater than the combined amount of an .
+However, you cannot greater than the combined amount of an .

 Refunds can only be applied to the payment method used for the purchase.

-For details on how we refund purchases made with multiple payment methods, refer to How we handle captures, cancels, and refunds when Combining primary and secondary sources on the Managing sources page.
+For details on how we refund purchases made with multiple payment methods, refer to when on the page.

 If customers use a credit card to make the purchase and that card is cancelled or expires before your refund request, card issuers can still handle the refund.
 Typically, the issuer credits the customer's replacement card, but in situations where no replacement exists, a check is usually mailed.

-In the unlikely event that a refund request fails, the state
+In the unlikely event that a fails, the state

 transitions to failed